 So what does this all really mean?

 Keep in mind, ISPs always had the ability to view your most intimate, private web browsing activities and habits; and could have potentially been selling said browsing history, along with other personal information, already.
 S.J.Res.34 simply gives ISPs explicit permission from the federal government to engage in data mining and selling to the highest bidder.
 The online advertising industry is worth upwards of $270 billion per year.
-You can be sure that ISPs will ensure they get a piece of that pie.
+ISPs will ensure they get a piece of that pie.
 Unsavory businesses looking to profit from revenge-type websites on the dark web and those trying to take advantage of golden year Americans will also pay top dollar for personal data.
 Doxing platforms will also benefit.

 If this information helped you in anyway, please consider donating to the Perpetual Privacy Project.
 Your contribution will help with hosting fees, testing new privacy tools and updating the website.